 Amy Taylor-Kabbaz is a mindfulness coach and all-round enlightened human being with an extraordinary level of compassion for parents.

-She also does our guided meditations for both adults and kids.
+She also does Kinderling's guided meditations for both adults and kids - check out her regular podcasts, Bedtime Explorers and Daytime Explorers.
 If you’ve heard her on air you’ll know you’re in good hands.

 Here are Amy’s tips for managing the stress of Christmas.